-On the knights of noromath server, many critical hit effects have been added based on inspiration from the old critical hit tables from AD&D. We've always loved the danger and excitement of critical hits and this system makes combat a genuine risk for anyone.
+On the Knights of Noromath server, many critical hit effects have been added based on inspiration from the old critical hit tables from AD&D. We've always loved the danger and excitement of critical hits and this system makes combat a genuine risk for anyone.

 Any extra effect from a critical hit can be negated if the recipient of the attack succeeds a save vs. death.
 The DC of this save is 10+ 1/2 the hit dice of the attacker, plus the attacker's strength modifier.